4 surprising ways to get cash back

 Here are three services I recommend checking out:

 - BeFrugal: Kind of a one-stop discount destination, BeFrugal serves up not only cashback, but also printable grocery and restaurant coupons and a listing of daily deals.
 Of particular interest: The rotating Bonus Cash Back selection, which today includes up to 10 percent at Amazon!
-For example: At time of writing you can get 8 percent back on Amazon Echo ($179.99 at Home Depot) and Fire TV ($69.99 at Amazon.com) devices while Ebates offers just 3 percent.
+For example: At time of writing you can get 8 percent back on Amazon Echo and Fire TV devices while Ebates offers just 3 percent.
 That's significant.

 - Ebates: Owned by Rakuten, Ebates is arguably the best-known service of its kind -- but it doesn't always have the best rates.
 (As with anything, it pays to shop around.)
 I will say its browser plug-in makes it easy for me to check if there's a cashback option for any given store, and to view my cashback status, history, etc. Every 90 days, the service pays out your rebates (er, "ebates") in the form of a check or PayPal deposit.